llm-guy/jarvis/README.md

 This will download the model to your local machine.
 You can then exit the Ollama session by typing /bye

-### Step 6: Run Jarvis
-Now you're ready to start the assistant.
-Make sure you are still in your Jarvis-AI project folder with the virtual environment activated.

-Bash

-python main.py

 ## ▶️ How It Works (`main.py`)